 Robots!
 Fun, Film and Future

 A display of static and interactive robots.
 Can you beat the Microbit powered Connect 4™ playing robot arm?
-Take a selfie with a galactic hero.
+Take a selfie with a life-sized galactic hero – BB-8!
 See inspirational Raspberry Pi robot projects you can build yourself, and the future of personal transportation…

 The stand will display an exciting range of robots, presented to inspire visitors to explore the science and engineering of robotics.